This is most likely not a complete listing. I apologise if I have overlooked anyone, and will happily add anyone brought to my attention.

 LINCRAFT AUSTRALIA Pty Ltd:

-Sells buttons packed in Australia for the company on Lincraft branded cards.
+Sells buttons packed in Australia on Lincraft branded cards.

 M. RECHT ACCESSORIES: